tymefighter/KoraKaagaz/Specs/Processing/AhmedZaheerDadarkar-spec.md

   retrieved from) the filesystem for persistence.
-    * Write a static function `serialize` of the class `Serialize` to take an object (which is serializable) and convert it into a serialized string which can be used to completely recover the object at the receiver end.
+    * Write a static function `serialize` of the class `Serialize` to take an object (which is serializable) and convert it into a serialized string from which we can completely recover the original object.
     * Write a static function `deSerialize` of the class `Serialize` to take a serialized string and return the corresponding object.
 The dynamic type can be inferred from the `getClass` method of the object.